lxjv/laker.tech/src/content/pages/colophon.md

 The little tree guy you might see around here was drawn by [Momo](https://heyheymomo.com).

-Source code is available from [lxjv/pinto on GitHub](https://github.com/lxjv/pinto).
+Source code is available from [this repo](https://github.com/lxjv/laker.tech).

 Don't take my blog posts though.
 That's rude.